 Updated July 12, 2013: The following post was written over a year ago by HootSuite Content Producer Andy Au.
 Since then, plenty has changed in the world of paid social, including the launch of our own Twitter Ads product.
 But the information Andy shares is still relevant today.
-In the coming weeks, he will share even more about paid social content, including a case study of our own practices.

 “Geeks don’t respond to advertising, they respond to other geeks.”